uncleSlayer/uncleSlayer/README.md

-I am a community taught web developer.
+I am a community taught developer.
 You can drop me a mail at tothesip@gmail.com.